ndrewtl/airspace-jekyll/_posts/2018-01-26-python-intro.md

 #### Files for this tutorial

 This short tutorial is based around exploring the School of GeoSciences weather station data located on top of the James Clark Maxwell Building at the University of Edinburgh.

+You can download the data, and some helpful Python cheatsheets from <a href="https://github.com/ourcodingclub/CC-python-intro" target="_blank">this github repository</a>.
+Clone and download the repo as a zipfile by pressing the big green button, then unzip it.
+You should then save any python scripts to that folder, so they can access the data easily.

+Alternatively, you can fork <a href="https://github.com/ourcodingclub/CC-time-series" target="_blank">the repository</a> to your own Github account and then clone it using the HTTPS/SSH link.
+For more details on how to register on Github, download Git and use version control, please check out our <a href="https://ourcodingclub.github.io/2017/02/27/git.html" target="_blank">previous tutorial.</a>

-You can have a look at all the data via the <a href="https://www.ed.ac.uk/geosciences/weather-station/weather-station-data" taget="_blank">link to the station webpage</a>, but for ease of use, I've provided the data file that we'll be using here.
-The file is in the commonly used csv format.
-We are going to look at some of the data from <a href="https://www.metoffice.gov.uk/barometer/uk-storm-centre/storm-eleanor" target="_blank">Storm Eleanor</a>, which passed over the UK and Edinburgh on the 2nd-3rd January 2018.
+You can have a look at all the data via the <a href="https://www.ed.ac.uk/geosciences/weather-station/weather-station-data" taget="_blank">link to the station webpage</a>, but for ease of use, we've provided the data file <a href="https://github.com/ourcodingclub/CC-time-series" target="_blank">in the repo you just downloaded</a>.
+Specifically, the data comes from <a href="https://www.metoffice.gov.uk/barometer/uk-storm-centre/storm-eleanor" target="_blank">Storm Eleanor</a>, which passed over the UK and Edinburgh on the 2nd-3rd January 2018.

 You will need to download the following file for this tutorial:

-<a href="{{ site.baseurl }}/assets/StormEleanor_2_3_Jan.csv" target="_blank">StormEleanor_2_3_Jan.csv</a>

 <a name="reading"></a>